ACM40960/project-sarveshsn/README.md

 ## Data preparation

 We must split the dataset into train, validation and test prior training the model.
-We will split the original dataset into folders like train, test and validation.
-Each of these 3 folders will contain the weather categories folders similar to original dataset folder.
+We have split the original dataset into folders like train, test and validation.
+Each of these 3 folders will contain the 11 different weather class folders.
+The train, testn and validation split is 80-10-10 respectively.

-File Data_preprocessing.R will split the folders into train, test and validation folder.
+Running file Data_preprocessing.R will split the folders into train, test and validation folder.
 Our new dataset will look like this.

 ![filesssnip2](https://github.com/ACM40960/project-sarveshsn/assets/93898181/cf0f2425-6036-485f-90eb-3a2c2aa67edd)

 ## CNN Model

-Image classifier is build using Convolutional Neural Network (CNN).
-We have build a baseline CNN model followed by 2 CNN models with different configurations.
+Image classifier is built using Convolutional Neural Network (CNN).
+We have built a baseline CNN model followed by 2 CNN models with different configurations.
 Confusion matrix is used to check the precision, recall and F-1 score of these 3 models.
-These 3 are used as a metric to understand the performance of the model.
+These 3 are used as metrics to understand the performance of the model.

 ## Usage